rydmike/flex_color_scheme/README.md

 ```

 We define the light theme for the app, using current theme index, selected surface style and app bar style.
 With
-the built-in 20 themes, and the three custom ones we maded, we can use 23 different app themes via the setup below,
+the built-in 20 themes, and the three custom ones we made, we can use 23 different app themes via the setup below,
 times the five surface styles and app bar variants.

 The factory `FlexColorScheme.light` is used to define a `FlexColorScheme` for a light theme, from the light